Google bombing: Commercial use

 Some website operators have adapted Google bombing techniques to do "spamdexing".
 This includes, among other techniques, posting of links to a site in an Internet forum along with phrases the promoter hopes to associate with the site (see spam in blogs).
 Unlike conventional message board spam, the object is not to attract readers to the site directly, but to increase the site's ranking under those search terms.
 Promoters using this technique frequently target forums with low reader traffic, in hopes that it will fly under the moderators' radar.
 Wikis in particular are often the target of this kind of page rank vandalism, as all of the pages are freely editable.
 This practice was also called "money bombing" by John Hiler circa 2004.

 Another technique is for the owner of an Internet domain name to set up the domain's DNS entry so that all subdomains are directed to the same server.
 The operator then sets up the server so that page requests generate a page full of desired Google search terms, each linking to a subdomain of the same site, with the same title as the subdomain in the requested URL.
 Frequently the subdomain matches the linked phrase, with spaces replaced by underscores or hyphens.
 Since Google treats subdomains as distinct sites, the effect of many subdomains linking to each other is a boost to the PageRank of those subdomains and of any other site they link to.

 On February 2, 2007, many users noticed changes in the Google algorithm.
 These changes largely affected (among other things) Google bombs: as of February 15, 2007, only roughly 10% of the Google bombs still worked.
 This change was largely due to Google refactoring its valuation of PageRank.

 Quixtar's bomb

-Quixtar, a multi-level marketing company also known as Amway North America, has been accused by its critics of using its large network of websites to move sites critical of Quixtar lower in search engine rankings.
+Quixtar, a multi-level marketing company now known as Amway North America, has been accused by its critics of using its large network of websites to move sites critical of Quixtar lower in search engine rankings.
 A Quixtar/Amway independent business owner (IBO) reports that a Quixtar leader advocated the practice in a meeting of Quixtar IBOs.
 Quixtar/Amway denied wrongdoing and states that its practices are in accordance with search engine rules.